 With a bachelor’s degree in forensic science, you’ll play a vital role in solving crimes within our criminal justice system.
 You’ll use scientific methods to analyze physical evidence from crime scenes.
 During an investigation, evidence is collected at a crime scene, analyzed in a crime lab, and then the results are presented in court.
 That’s where you come in.
-With a forensic science degree from Mount Marty, you’ll be prepared to work in a crime laboratory or as a crime scene investigator.
+With a forensic science degree from Mount Marty, you’ll be prepared to work in a crime laboratory or to do further research and graduate study.
 You’ll learn how to analyze DNA, fiber, hair, and fingerprints using molecular technology.
-You’ll become an expert in analytical technology and using techniques such as chromatography and spectroscopy.
+You’ll become an expert in analytical technology, using techniques such as chromatography and spectroscopy.
 And you’ll understand the physical nature of wounds and body positions, providing clues about circumstances that lead to death.

 - Hands-on learning in the lab.
-You’ll spend a big chunk of your time completing coursework in the lab, including specialized training for your area of interest—ranging from controlled substances, toxicology, trace evidence, biological evidence, including DNA, firearms, fingerprints, impression or pattern evidence and questioned documents.
+You’ll spend a big chunk of your time completing coursework in the lab, including specialized training for your area of interest—ranging from controlled substances, toxicology, trace evidence, biological evidence (including DNA), firearms, fingerprints, impressioned/patterned evidence and questioned documents.